DexerMatters/dexerblog-docs/Notes/PLT/Essence of Incremental Parsers.md

 We call it **left recursion** when the leftmost subrule in a rule is recursive (There is the rule itself in its leftmost subrule).Left recursion can terminate only when the leftmost subrule has no left recursion.
 In short, while tracing every leftmost rules in a grammar, we must find a terminal at most, otherwise parser unable to halt.

-Usually, early termination indicates an intuitive mistake made in grammar design and there is usually a straight forward solution to solve it.
-In essence, it is a problem caused by rules with ambiguous choices, which can be solved by adjusting the order of the choices, making the most general one the first.
-Moreover, it can be avoided when you design a parser which prioritizes non-terminal choices and prevents halting early.

 ### A Checker for Left Recursion